-The connector layout of a non-HEIDENHAIN device may substantially differ from the connector layout of a HEIDENHAIN device.
+The connector layout of a non-HEIDENHAIN device may substantially differ from that of a HEIDENHAIN device.

 It depends on the unit and the type of data transfer.
 The table below shows the connector pin layout on the adapter block.